 Time for a beauty refresh?
-These cult-fave beauty gems are all on sale — starting at $6
+These cult-fave beauty gems are all on sale — starting at $5

 This foot peel mask comes in a set of two.
 They're formulated with a blend of botanical extracts to slough away the dead skin on your feet and repair cracked heels.

-Wearing flip flops and sandals in the summer can wreak havoc on your feet, but the cold dry weather of winter doesn't do your feet any favors either.
-Fortunately, this set of feet peeling masks can help get that soft skin back, no matter what the season is.
+Wearing flip-flops and sandals in the summer can wreak havoc on your feet, but the cold dry weather of winter doesn't do your feet any favors either.
+Fortunately, this set of feet-peeling masks can help get that soft skin back, no matter what the season is.
 You slip these on your feet for an hour and in two weeks, the dead skin flakes away to reveal the supple feet you've been missing.
-There are more than 13,000 rave reviewers who get behind this feet-saving treatment.
+There are more than 13,000 rave reviewers who get behind this foot-saving treatment.

 "Wow," shared one shocked shopper.
 "I'm always skeptical when I purchase health/beauty products like this and usually end up with lackluster results.
 But with this I'm impressed!
 I can't decide if I'm grossed out or amused but this product is worth more than any pedicure you can receive if you're wanting to rid of dead skin.
 I had a special event the following week so made sure I soaked my feet everyday to hurry the peeling process.
 Used the foot mask on a Sunday; no peeling on Monday; minimal peeling on Tuesday and then it was a poppin peelin party on Wednesday.
 Buy it people!"